 - a.
 What building financial strategies are in common use? - b.
-What are best practices for buildingthe financial analyses of buildingths and projects and project valuation?
+What are best practices for the financial analyses of buildings and projects?
 How do they differ for the varying financial strategies in common use? - c.
-What are common practices for building and project valuation valuation system by building financial strategy?
+What are common practices for building and project analysis by building financial strategy?
 Who is likely to employ which ones?22 - d.
 What substantial financial incentives exist or are planned for energy upgrades in existing commercial buildings or for carbon reductions?23

 Subsequent market research will address all remaining market research objectives.
 We anticipate that the MTI team will discuss outcomes of the research related to MR.0 and those discussions will help inform aspects of the remaining market research, including questions to be asked in subsequent interviews and surveys, stratification and sampling strategies, and interpretation and reporting of results.
-The objectives and Those themes and more specific research questions for the remaining market research effort are:
+The objectives and more specific research questions for the remaining market research effort are: